Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Background

-A fundamental result about DAG models is that the complete set of CI relations implied by the Markov assumption for $\G$ is given by the $d$-separation relations in $\G$~\cite[Section~3.2.2]{Lauritzen_1996}; i.e., a probability distribution $\p$~satisfies~the Markov assumption with respect to $\G$ if and only if $X_A\independent X_B \,\mid\, X_C$ in $\p$ whenever $A$ and $B$ are $d$-separated in $\G$ given $C$.
-The \mbox{\emph{faithfulness assumption}} asserts that all CI relations entailed by $\p$ are given by $d$-separations in~$\G$~\cite{Spirtes_2001}.
+We refer the reader to Section~\ref{app: greedy SP} in the Supplementary Material for graph theory definitions and notation.
+A fundamental result about DAG models is that the complete set of conditional independence relations implied by the Markov assumption for $\G$ is given by the $d$-separation relations in $\G$~\cite[Section~3.2.2]{Lauritzen_1996}; i.e., a distribution $\p$~is Markov with respect to $\G$ if and only if $X_A\independent X_B \,\vert\, X_C$ in $\p$ whenever $A$ and $B$ are $d$-separated in $\G$ given $C$.
+The faithfulness assumption asserts that all conditional independence relations entailed by $\p$ are given by $d$-separations in~$\G$~\cite{Spirtes_2001}.